f5devcentral/f5-agility-labs-irules/docs/class2/module2/lab2.rst

 Using the Validator Module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 To use this module, we must import it into out Node.js code and then call it.
 In code step 5, we will “require” the module in Node.js, then put some code that will validate if our email address has the proper format.
 We will also need to add some extra code to TCL to hand 2 more error conditions that email validation brings.
-The first check ensures that the email value is in our JSON, otherwise invoking the second line with **jsonData.email** would throw an unexpected token exception (and crash our node process) because we would be calling on a variable that does not exist.
-Here is what the code will look like once you are
+The first check ensures that the email value is in our JSON,  the second uses the validator module to validate the syntax of the email address.
+Here is what the code will look like once you are finished:
-finished:

 **Code Step 5 Node.js**